Liven the Groove With These 3 Techniques

 In this first example, the dynamics are pretty flat.
 Of course, each sample has the same velocity, and there are no offsetting processes.
-Therefore, If you heard this outside of this article, you would probably be able to tell it was electronically produced right away because this type of performance rarely exists naturally.
+Therefore, If you heard this outside of this article, you would probably be able to tell it was electronically produced immediately because this type of performance rarely exists naturally.

 ~ static velocity, no humanizing